opendatahub-io/opendatahub.io/_posts/2019-04-29-project-road-map-for-2019.md

 | [Grafana](https://grafana.com/) | 4.7 | OpenShift 3.1x and 4.x | System monitoring tools |
 {:class="table table-bordered table-striped"}

 The May release of ODH brings a re-design of the deployment to take advantage of [Kubernetes operators](https://blog.openshift.com/introducing-the-operator-framework/)!
-Ceph-nano is being replaced by Ceph Rook, the best way to deploy and manage Ceph Storage on OpenShift.
+Seldon-core will provide model-serving and model-monitoring capabilities.
 In order to better understand system usage and workloads, Prometheus and Grafana are also being targeted with pre-configured metrics and dashboards to monitor ODH.

 Also, JupyterHub will be improved to allow GPUs installed in OpenShift 3.1x to be usable within Jupyter notebooks.
 When a user selects a notebook and specifies GPU workloads, the tasks will automatically run on a node that is GPU-enabled and available.